Jaja0624/git-commands-cli/README.md

 #### How to use

 * git-search --all | displays all commands
-* git-search key | displays all commands with description containing "key" substring
+* git-search keyword | displays all commands with description containing keyword as substring
-* git-search key1 key2 ... keyn
+* git-search key1 key2 ... keyn | displays all commands that contain <b>all</b> keys